aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "Complex expressions"

-    You want to obfuscate data by finding for a field with conditional expression.
+    You want to erase data by finding for a field with conditional expression.

     === "Data"